 Southern California Card Rooms

 Card rooms are excellent opportunities to either show off your poker skills or hone them even further.
 Some poker rooms are better for beginners and draw in crowds from all around the state.
 Others cater more to players with skill and may host a variety of professional tournaments.
-For instance, the Bike is a Southern California card room that sometimes doubles as a stop for the World Series of Poker.

 Card rooms feature tables with a variety of buy-in limits and pool sizes.